Overview

 We didn’t love

-The tiny changing rooms on the treatment floor: we followed two other spa goers inside and had to queue for the loo (use the changing rooms by the pool if you want more space).
+The tiny changing rooms on the treatment floor: opt for the spacious changing rooms by the pool instead.

 Without hesitation, we awarded Guerlain Spa at Raffles London a Good Spa Guide Bubble Rating of Five Bubble Luxury for its regal design, attentive staff, cutting-edge treatments, longer-than-average pool and perfume nods.